-Both cod and haddock are lean, firm, white-fleshed fish, but they're not identical from the cook's perspective.
-Cod fillet tends to be thicker and firmer, and it has a cleaner, milder flavor.
-Haddock is slightly less white and is more flavorful than cod; it's usually in thinner, flatter portions.
-An exception is haddock "loins," a thick and somewhat cylindrical portion cut from the back of the fish.
+Haddock taste is more flavorful with more of a fishy flavor than cod and a bit more sweetness.
+It's usually in thinner, flatter portions and is less white in appearance.
+An exception is the haddock "loin," a thick and somewhat cylindrical portion cut from the back of the fish.
 Haddock is generally softer-textured and more fragile than cod, especially during the summer months.

-Cooking Cod and Haddock
+Cooking Cod or Haddock

 Thick slabs of cod fillet are better for grilling, broiling or pan-searing, because their added depth provides time for the surface to brown before the tender flesh inside overcooks.
-Cod must be oiled before broiling or grilling; otherwise, its lean flesh dries in the intense heat.
+Cod must be oiled before broiling or grilling.
+Otherwise, its lean flesh dries in the intense heat.
 Either fish is suitable for baking or casseroles, with haddock bringing more flavor, but cod holding its shape better.